 - Bronchitis – is when the bronchial (bronchi) tubes become inflamed (air passages from the nose carrying air to the lungs).
 Heavy mucus or phlegm forms in the airways causing breathing difficulty.
 It can be acute (short-term) or chronic (long-term)

 Chest physiotherapy (CPT) with bronchial drainage is the standard treatment for respiratory dysfunction.
-It has proven success in restoring a patient back to health, but can be time consuming (as it normally requires daily use) so some patients prefer quicker techniques including medication and/or the use of mechanical devices that offer patient independence and reduced therapy costs.
+It has proven successful in restoring a patient back to health, but can be time-consuming (as it normally requires daily use) so some patients prefer quicker techniques including medication and/or the use of mechanical devices that offer patient independence and reduced therapy costs.

 Some of the respiratory conditions are addressed with transcutaneous (non-needles) electro-acupuncture (TCEA), laser acupuncture (LA), manual lymphatic drainage (MLD) and home exercise regime (HEP).